Hana Center logo

 Visit Hana Center

-Doctor's Verdict on Hana Center
+Research Note on Hana Center

-HANA Center is best for low-income immigrant households and seniors in Chicagoland seeking free, culturally competent housing counseling, public benefits assistance, and financial literacy support.
+HANA Center is profile signals for low-income immigrant households and seniors in Chicagoland seeking free, culturally competent housing counseling, public benefits assistance, and financial literacy support.
 The main caveat is strict geographic limitation to the Chicago area and the understanding that application decisions for government assistance programs rest with external agencies, not HANA itself.

 • Low- to medium-income renters facing eviction or needing rental assistance in Chicagoland